ladrift/blog/content/moocs.md

 weight = 1

 +++
-Here are all MOOCs or open-courseware courses I have leart or learning.
+Here are all MOOCs or open-courseware courses I have learned or learning.

 2016 (second half year):